UlyssesZh/telepathic-sparkle/README.md

 Spike puffed out his chest.
 "All in a day's work for your number one assistant."

+Starlighted joined the hug.
+"Great job, Spike!
+Great job, Twilight!
+We finally did it!"

 Twilight paced in a circle, her mind racing with possibilities.
 If she could read Spike's mind with a simple touch,